-The Innovation Corridor project connects Downtown Memphis, the Memphis Medical District, and the University of Memphis along Second Street, BB King Boulevard, Union Avenue, and Poplar Avenue.
-Figure 2 above shows the proposed alignment.
+The Innovation Corridor project connects Downtown Memphis, the Memphis Medical District, and the University of Memphis along the alignment shown in Figure 2 above.
+Specifically, the corridor begins at the William Hudson Transit Center located at the intersection of A.W.
+Willis

+Avenue and North Second Street.
+The corridor follows Second Street south to Union Avenue, turning east along Union Avenue to Poplar Avenue and the University of Memphis.
+The return route follows Poplar Avenue and Union Avenue to B.B.
+King Boulevard and then turns north and follows B.B.
+King Boulevard northward to A.W.
+Willis Avenue and returns to the William Hudson Transit Center.
 The entire project is located within the Memphis, TN/MS/AR Urbanized Area as defined by the US Census Bureau.

-The Innovation Corridor will connect many key Memphis institutions, growing districts, and employment centers.
-The addition of fast, modern, and convenient transportation will enhance the growth opportunities of each of these entities while creating a united economic engine for the entire region.
+The Innovation Corridor will connect many key Memphis institutions, growing residential districts, employment centers, and two Opportunity Zones.
+The addition of fast, modern, and convenient transportation will enhance the growth opportunities of each of these areas while creating a united economic engine for the entire region.
 It will also improve access to jobs, education, and medical care for all Memphians.